ankush/ankush.dev/content/posts/flamegraph-missing-forest-for-trees.md

 </object>

 Well, shiiit.
 Redis calls is where I should be spending my time.
-I need a _cache for our cache_ and something like [client-side caching](https://redis.io/docs/latest/develop/reference/client-side-caching/) can help here.
+I need a _cache for our cache_ and something like [client-side caching](https://redis.io/docs/latest/develop/reference/client-side-caching/) can possibly eliminate 80% of this work.

-P.S.: These flame graphs are interactive on _modern_ browsers.
-Try to search for "redis" in the original top-down flame graph.

-P.P.S: This doesn't always seem to work because flame graphs are typically used with sampling profilers.
+P.S: This doesn't always seem to work because flame graphs are typically used with sampling profilers.
 Sampling profilers can reliably identify work done higher up in call stacks but that reliability quickly drops down the lower you go in the call stack.
 Take some time to ponder about why it works this way.
 Few ways to address this problem:
 - Increase the sampling rate.
 - Use a tracing profiler.
 - Just manually inspect the tips of flames in top-down flame graphs and use search to highlight possible suspects.

+P.P.S.: These flame graphs are interactive on _modern_ browsers.
+Try to search for "redis" in the original top-down flame graph.